cranjesh/images-test/TheSoldiersLegacyThorough.md

 Finally, I held up a sealed letter, its wax imprint broken.
 "And here," I said, my tone growing somber, "are letters implicating high-ranking officials in the East India Company.
 Colonel Hawthorne’s name appears repeatedly.
 Edward had uncovered a network of corruption, and it cost him his life."

 Holmes stepped forward, his gaze fixed on Hawthorne.
 "This chest was no mere keepsake, Colonel.
-It was a weapon—one that could destroy careers, dismantle empires, and expose the rot at the heart of the East India Company."
+It was a weapon—one that could destroy careers, dismantle empires, and expose the rot at the heart of the East India Company.
+The audit isn’t just about Hawthorne—it’s about a network of corruption that spans continents.
+Edward’s findings could bring it all crashing down."

 The air thickened.
 Katherine gasped softly.
 Cartwright turned pale.
 William’s fingers twitched at his sides.